Skip to main content

 The scent that greets you when the kitchen is running is clean and marine, not the heavy fry-oil smell common to less precise seafood operations.
 That is a reliable indicator of what you are about to eat: produce-led, technically controlled, without the grease that blunts flavour at lesser addresses in the region.

 Breccia's menu has recently settled into a structure that gives you options without making the decision feel arbitrary.
-The Iconico tasting menu covers his most developed ideas, and if this is your first visit, that is the correct choice.
+The Iconico tasting menu covers his most developed ideas, if this is your first visit, that is the correct choice.
 The Idee menu runs lighter and is the better call on a return trip, particularly if you sat through the full Iconico sequence last time.
-The à la carte exists for guests who know exactly what they want or are eating with someone who does not do tasting menus, and it functions well enough, but the tasting menus are where the kitchen's logic is clearest.
+The à la carte exists for guests who know exactly what they want or are eating with someone who does not do tasting menus, it functions well enough, but the tasting menus are where the kitchen's logic is clearest.

 The editorial angle here matters: counter or bar seating, where available, changes the meal at a venue like this.
 At Lofficina, proximity to the kitchen means you catch the full arc of service, from the early herbaceous prep notes through to the warm, slightly saline close of seafood courses reaching the pass.
 If the counter format is on offer when you book, take it.
-The kitchen at this scale rewards being watched, and Breccia's combinations land better when you understand the sequence from preparation to plate.
+The kitchen at this scale rewards being watched, Breccia's combinations land better when you understand the sequence from preparation to plate.
 For a solo diner or a pair, this is also the most practical seating format, with no awkward table-for-two geometry in a room designed around tasting-menu pacing.

 Summer is the season to prioritise.
-The belvedere views over Monte Conero and the sea are the setting's strongest asset, and they are only available in useful form from late spring through early autumn.
-The Michelin entry explicitly flags that booking ahead is recommended during the summer period, and given Sirolo's profile as a coastal destination, tables at this quality level fill ahead of peak weekends.
+The belvedere views over Monte Conero and the sea are the setting's strongest asset, they are only available in useful form from late spring through early autumn.
+The Michelin entry explicitly flags that booking ahead is recommended during the summer period, given Sirolo's profile as a coastal destination, tables at this quality level fill ahead of peak weekends.
 Easy booking difficulty overall, but do not leave a summer Saturday to chance.
 Off-season visits are quieter and the room works on its own terms without the panoramic backdrop, but the full case for Lofficina is made in summer.

 Reservations: Book ahead, especially in summer — walk-in availability is not reliable on peak evenings.
 Budget: €€ per head, making this one of the more accessible creative-cooking options on the Adriatic coast.
 Dress: Smart casual is the read from the contemporary room and the price tier; there is no indication of a formal dress requirement.
-Group suitability: The tasting menu format works leading for parties of two to four; larger groups should confirm availability of à la carte or enquire about the room's configuration before booking.
+Group suitability: The tasting menu format works well for parties of two to four; larger groups should confirm availability of à la carte or enquire about the room's configuration before booking.

 See the full comparison below.